Thermodynamic uncertainty relation for generalized time-reversal observables: Introduction

-Recent research has established a connection between FTs and TURs, enabling direct derivation of a variety of TURs from the underlying mathematical framework of FTs \cite{barato2015thermodynamic, gingrich2016dissipation,horowitz2020thermodynamic,hasegawa2019ftur}.
-The intricate relation among them was made tractable by the discovery of a new type of FTs.
-One of them is the stronger form of detailed fluctuation theorem (DFT) for joint probability distributions, which revealed that the statistics of fluctuating observables are intrinsically correlated with each other \cite{harris2007,esposito2010,merhav2010,hasegawa2019ftur}.
-This link gave the ground for the direct derivations of TURs emerging naturally from joint fluctuations.
-The correlation is typically exhibited with a joint distribution of a measured observable and the associated entropy production.
-This can be formulated by integrating the distribution over the space of all possible system trajectories (paths), the sequence of states it evolved through \cite{hasegawa2019ftur}.
-However, the indispensable yet nontrivial basis for these arguments is the antisymmetry of the subject observable under time reversal, expressed as $\phi(\Gamma^\dagger)=-\phi(\Gamma)$.
-This parity plays a crucial role when relating observables measured on a reversed trajectory to their forward counterparts.
+However, the indispensable yet nontrivial basis for these arguments is the antisymmetry of the subject observable under time reversal, expressed as \mbox{$\phi(\Gamma^\dagger)=-\phi(\Gamma)$}.
+This parity plays a crucial role in quantitatively relating observables measured along a time-reversed trajectory to their forward counterparts.
 Nevertheless, this exact premise, often implicitly assumed in the literature, has also become a major constraint~\cite{horowitz2020thermodynamic,Liu2023universal}, restricting the applicability of the TURs to a specific class of physical quantities.
 One approach to address this limitation is to replace dissipation with a time-symmetric cost \cite{diterlizzi2019kur,vo2022unified}.
 Dynamical activity, defined as the rate of microscopic transitions, comes with such a symmetry and captures the kinetic contributions to precision in a way analogous to TUR.
 This so-called kinetic uncertainty relation (KUR) is applicable to generic observables because of the invariance of the dynamical activity under time reversal \cite{diterlizzi2019kur,hiura2021}.
-Nevertheless, its physical interpretation is less direct than that of entropy production, as each jump does not necessarily contribute to an emergent event of physical relevance, and the notion of activity is not well-defined in continuous-state systems~\cite{diterlizzi2019kur,monnai2024}.
+Nonetheless, its physical interpretation is less direct than that of entropy production, as each jump does not necessarily contribute to an emergent event of physical relevance, and the notion of activity is not well-defined in continuous-state systems~\cite{diterlizzi2019kur,monnai2024}.